-Any distribution of funds will be in the form of a check made payable to the provider.
+Any distribution of funds will be in the form of a check and/or credit card payment payable directly to the provider.
 Amounts will be for specific quantities and not general lump sums.

 Funds will be distributed on a nondiscriminatory basis without regard to age, gender, race, religion, sexual orientation or ethnicity.

 Please read the following instructions carefully for proper completion of the attached Financial Assistance Fund Application package.
 Please ensure that all required sections of the application are complete.
 The application for assistance cannot be considered until the application and related forms are complete.

 - The Patient or Guardian completes the appropriate sections of the application.
 Retain a copy of the application for your records.